csev/cc4e/book/chap01.md

     printf ("hello, world\n");

-is a function call, which calls a function named printf, with the argument "hello, world\n". printf is a library function which prints output on the terminal (unless some other destination is specified).
+is a function call, which calls a function named `printf`, with the argument "hello, world\n". printf is a library function which prints output on the terminal (unless some other destination is specified).
 In this case it prints the string of characters that make up its argument.